11 Common Animals in the Great Smoky Mountains

 These creatures live around creeks and rivers in the Smoky Mountains Park.
 They live in social units – mostly a mother and her young ones until they mature.
 The adult male river otter also moves around in packs consisting of other males of up to 15 or more.
 These social groups make river otters playful.

-River Otters are great swimmers, so you will often see them splashing and sliding in the wallows near the river banks – it’s the easiest way to find a group of otters.
+River Otters are great swimmers, so you may see them splashing and sliding in the wallows near the river banks – it’s one way to find a group of otters.

-River otters hunt the small amphibians’ that live in and along the rivers.
+River otters hunt small amphibians that live in and along the rivers.
 They also eat lizards, crayfish and fish.

 Otters skillfully wade through the water at great speed using their tail in search of prey.
 Once they spot a catch, they grab it and roll over on their backs to eat while still in the water.

-If you are hiking through the mountains, it’s easy to see The North American River Otters having a good romp along the river banks.
+If you are hiking through the mountains, you may see The North American River Otters having a good romp along the river banks.

 Read More: